CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 1: Getting started with Barracuda on Azure.md

 1. Explore through pre-deployed resources from the resource list

-# Proceed to Task 2
+# Proceed to Task 2 - Accessing the Barracuda Dashboard